wclr/cycle-hmr/README.md

 (rxjs4, rxjs5, most, xstream) - it will use needed cycle adapter, but you should have it installed in your dependencies, if cycle-hmr will not find valid adapter it will just not proxy your streams.

-## Conventions
-To work with `cycle-hmr` you should follow a few convetions:

-* have certain locations were modules with cyclic functions are located

-* those modules should be exporting only cycle functions for reuse *modules with cycle functions (processed with `cycle-hmr` plugin) are supposed to be reloaded by its own and will cause dependants to be reloaded, so you are unlikely to see hot reloaded changes made to non-cyclic exports*

 ## Usage